yoKurt94/iSouthParkTV/README.md

 - AppleTV4

 ## Seeing no video in the simulator?
 For some reason, there is currently no video, only audio, in the simulator.
 If you'd copy the .m3u8 link of the episode into Safari, you can watch it.
-Running the app on an actual AppleTV also works fine.
+Running the app on an actual AppleTV works fine.

 ## Contributions